-Baby’s bath essentials and how to give a bath when you have a small bathroom space
+How to bathe your newborn when you have a small bathroom space

 1. Where are you going to place the bathtub while bathing your baby?

-2. How stable is the bathtub which you are considering to purchase?
+2. How stable is the bathtub that you like?

 2. A Pail of water

-If you have enough or less space, figure out how you are going to have water ready at the right temperature.
-You don’t need a very big sized pail.
-Babies are small anyway, you don’t need too much water.
+If you have less space, figure out how you are going to have water ready at the right temperature.
+You don’t need a huge sized pail.
+Babies are small, and you don’t need too much water anyway.

 4. Non-fragrant Body wash